-- cmake: The build process uses cmake to configure FLEUR.
+• cmake: The build process uses cmake to configure FLEUR.
 You should have at least version 3.0.
 Some options might require newer versions.
-Cmake is available for free at www.cmake.org. - Compilers: You will need a Fortran compiler and a corresponding C-compiler (i.e. the two have to be able to work together via the iso-c bindings of Fortran).
-Please check our list of compilers to see if your compiler should work.
+Cmake is available for free at www.cmake.org.

-- BLAS/LAPACK: These standard linear algebra libraries are required.
+- Compilers: You will need a Fortran compiler and a corresponding C-compiler (i.e. the two have to be able to work together via the iso-c bindings of Fortran).
+Please check how to specify your compiler. - BLAS/LAPACK: These standard linear algebra libraries are required.
 You should try your best not to use a reference implementation from Netlib but look for an optimized version for your system.
 In general compiler and/or hardware vendors provide optimized libraries such as the MKL (Intel) or ESSL (IBM).
 If you do not have access to those, check openBLAS. - libxml2: This is a standard XML-library that is available on most systems.
 If it is missing on your computer you should really complain with your admin.
 Please note that you might need a development package of this library as well.
 To compile this library yourself, see xmlsoft.org.